Associate Dean College of Arts and Sciences

 Fax: +1 561-237-7400

-After having taught at large research-oriented universities, to Robert Villa Lynn is a welcomed change.
-Unlike at research schools, Lynn's focus is education.
+After having taught at large research-oriented universities, Lynn is a welcomed change for Gary Villa.
+Unlike research schools, Lynn's focus is education.
 Teaching is very well supported and respected as a professional endeavor.
-He believes that the faculty members at Lynn are also extremely diverse, but very collegial, which makes for a very stimulating and enjoyable working environment.
+Villa believes that the faculty members at Lynn are also extremely diverse, but very collegial, which makes for a very stimulating and enjoyable working environment.
 These attributes are why Villa chose to make Lynn his professional home.

 B.A., University of Missouri